pixelpony/gatsby-starter-netlify-cms/src/pages/products/index.md

       items:
         - 3 lbs of coffee per month
         - Green or roasted beans"
-        - One or two varieties of beans"
+        - One or two varieties of beans
       plan: Small
       price: '50'
     - description: 'Great for avid drinkers, java-loving couples and bigger crowds'